This is the first installment of a new section for my blog, called #TheGodProject. You can read more about the premise behind it here.

 Taking my background into account, choosing the Rosebank Catholic Church was at once a no-brainer, and also a bit difficult to do.
 I hadn’t kneeled before a crucifix in decades – the last memories I have of the Catholic Church are probably from my confirmation camp at the age of 16, where I befriended a rebellious teenager who went to Holy Rosary Convent.
 We used to bunk Mass and smoke beadies, and she’d tell me how she took great glee at shocking the priest in confession with her tales of experimental lesbianism.
 I left the Church straight after I was confirmed – part of a pact I was forced to make with my mother (“You can do whatever the hell you want, but not until you’ve been confirmed!”).
 And now, of course, my ‘lifestyle choices’ are an abomination of note.

 Be that as it may, I had to start #thegodproject somewhere.
-2Summers came with to take the photos, and Germaine tagged along ‘for curiosity’ (she was raised Methodist).
+2Summers came with to take the photos, and G tagged along ‘for curiosity’.

 The Roman Catholic Church is the largest of the Christian churches, with over 1.25 billion members.
 In a nutshell, Catholics believe the same things as other Christian churches (like Jesus Christ is the messiah, he died for humanity’s sins, he rose from the dead and ascended into heaven after being crucified, and that he’ll come back on Judgement Day).
 But there are a number of differences that separate Catholicism from Protestant churches (the pope is the head of the church and he’s infallible; there are statues and saints, and there’s a whole lot of emphasis on Jesus’ mother, Mary).
 A big distinction is also that Catholics believe when they partake in communion (eating the bread and drinking the wine that represents Jesus’ Last Supper, and known as the Eucharist), they are actually eating the body of Jesus and drinking the blood (called transubstantiation).
 Catholic dogma dictates a whole bunch of things, like how sin is categorised (minor, or venial; major, or mortal), as well as how one should lead one’s life (based on Christian ethics like the importance of forgiveness).